spite/Wagner/README.md

     - Box Blur: single pass, blur in one direction specified in vec2 delta uniform
     - Full Box Blur: multipass, 2 box blur in two directions
     - Zoom Blur: single pass
+    - Sepia, Noise, Denoise, Vignette
     - Multi Pass Bloom: multipass, applies blur and blends with Screen mode
 - uniform reflection from GLSL source is working enough to be usable for most cases

 What still doesn't work / needs work
 ------------------------------------

-- ShaderLoader will probably be removed, or be transparent to the user
+- ~~ShaderLoader will probably be removed, or be transparent to the user~~
 - Passing parameters to WAGNER.ShaderPass from main code
 - Correct use of textures of different dimensions along the chain
 - Multiple Composers working at the same time